Every year, Animal Welfare League (AWL) receives more than 6,000 animals and more than 50% of these animals are a result of unplanned pregnancies.

 Desexing your pet is the law in South Australia

 Desexing is compulsory in South Australia for all dogs and cats born after 1 July 2018.
 Cats and dogs have to be desexed by the age of 6 months, or within 28 days of when you take possession of a new animal.
 It does not apply to dogs and cats born before 1 July 2018 and exemptions are available for working dogs and animals belonging to breeders registered with the Dog and Cat Management Board.

 As we mentioned earlier, be sure to chat with your vet to determine the right course of action for your pet.

 Desexing your pet can be beneficial for its health

-Dr Bellamy also said that undesexed cats and dogs are more likely to roam.
+Undesexed cats and dogs are also more likely to roam.

 Desexing your pet can prevent problematic behavior

 Animals that aren’t desexed can exhibit certain behaviours that can cause problems down the track.

 Undesexed pets that are allowed to roam may get into fights with other animals, putting them at risk not only of physical injuries but also contracting infectious diseases, such Feline Immunodeficiency Virus (FIV) in cats.

 On top of that, desexing your pets will stop calling behaviour in females and reduce spraying in males, which often causes problems in the neighbourhood.